michallaskowski/WorkoutDecoders/README.md

 ## Roadmap

 1. Need to add a test for FIT file decoding.
 Will need to find a file that I can publish, or find a tool to create one.
+2. Potential support for FIT notes as messages.

 For an app I am developing, ZWO and FIT file support is enough.
 MRC, ERG or other file support could be added if needed, but preferably by providing a PR :)
 Workout model could be extended if there is also a need for that.